foryou929/react-google-login/README.md

 | property name |  value   |             definition               |
 |:-------------:|:--------:|:------------------------------------:|
 |    code       |  object  |           offline token              |

+If `approvalPrompt` is set to `"force"`, refresh token will always be returned while exchanging auth code for tokens.
+Otherwise, refresh token will only be returned for the first time user gives permission to the app.

 You can now also pass child components such as icons into the button component.
 ```js